elastic/kibana/x-pack/examples/lens_embeddable_inline_editing_example/README.md

 ```

 ### Important note
-If your Lens embeddable is on a flyout, this is not going to work.
-This happens because the EUI regular flyout is not compplatible with the push flyout.
+In case you don't want to open a push flyout you can pass an html element to the triggerOptions, the `container` property.
+This is going
+to render the inline editing component to this container element.
 In that case you will need an extra handling on your side.
-The Lens start contract exposes the EditLensConfigPanelApi so you can retrieve the inline editing component
-from there and render it as you wish.
+Check the 3rd example for implementation details.